Last updated on April 4th, 2020 at 11:14 am

 Once you’ve learned about the incredible tax benefits of the 1031 exchange, investors start asking harder questions.
 Some of these questions include ones related to primary residence vs rental property in a 1031.

-“Can I turn my 1031 exchange property into my primary residence?”
+“Can I turn my property from a 1031 exchange into primary residence?”

 “Can I benefit from both section 121 and section 1031 tax benefits on the sale?”